-- 6. All animals in registered breeding classes will have to be registered in the club member's name and dated not later than June 15 of the current year to be eligible for competition.
-Registration papers will be checked by superintendents upon entry. - 7.
-Adults, other than family members and livestock club leaders will not be permitted to assist with the fitting and/or showing while at the fair.
-Other 4-Hers are permitted to help prepare animals for showing.
-Violation of this rule may disqualify an exhibitor. - 8.
-If exhibitor has more than two entries in one class they can receive assistance in showing them from any 4-H member in the Post Rock Extension District. - Livestock exhibitors are limited to three market animals and three breeding animals per species except bucket calves where you can only exhibit one in the 4-H division. - 10.
-Pre-entry of livestock projects is required, and failure to comply with pre-entry deadline will bar the project from competition. - 11.
-The right to split or combine the livestock classes will be at the option of the superintendent of the concerned division. - 12.
-Livestock cannot unload at the fairgrounds until the vet has checked it. - 13.
-No one will be allowed to enter other members (sheep, swine, or goat) pens without permission of the exhibiting 4-H member. - 14.
+- 11. Livestock/animal exhibitors are limited to three market animals and three breeding animals per species except bucket calves where you can only exhibit one in the 4-H division. - 12.
+Pre-entry of livestock/animal projects are required, and failure to comply with pre-entry deadline will bar the project from competition. - 13.
+The right to split or combine the livestock/animal classes will be at the option of the superintendent of the concerned division. - 14.
+Livestock/animals cannot unload at the fairgrounds until the vet has checked it. - 15.
+No one will be allowed to enter other members (sheep, swine, or goat) pens without permission of the exhibiting 4-H member. - 16.
 Keeping stalls and pens clean and neat is the responsibility of each exhibitor.
-Failure to comply with this and failure to clean area at the close of the fair may result in withdrawal of premiums. - 15.
-All livestock exhibitors need to clean up wool or hair clippings after trimming. - 16.
-Cattle tie out time will be 9:00 p.m. on Thursday night and 9:00 p.m. on Friday night. - 17.
-Cattle must be tied in the barn by 9:00 a.m. on Friday and Saturday morning. - 18.
-Any animal that cannot be properly handled by the owner may be expelled from the fairgrounds by the division superintendent. - 19.
-All animals must be shown at the time of judging, in the show ring, to be placed and sold in the livestock project sale. - 20.
+Failure to comply with this and failure to clean area at the close of the fair may result in withdrawal of premiums. - 17.
+All livestock exhibitors need to clean up wool or hair clippings after trimming. - 18.
+Cattle tie out time will be 9:00 p.m. on Thursday night and 9:00 p.m. on Friday night. - 19.
+Cattle must be tied in the barn by 9:00 a.m. on Friday and Saturday morning. - 20.
+Any animal that cannot be properly handled by the owner may be expelled from the fairgrounds by the division superintendent. - All animals must be shown at the time of judging, in the show ring, to be placed and sold in the livestock project sale. - 22.
 WARNING: Under Kansas law, there is no liability for an injury to or the death of a participant in domestic animal activities resulting from the inherent risks of domestic animal activities, pursuant to sections 1 through 4 of KSA 60-208.
-You are assuming the risk of participating in this domestic animal activity.

-- 21. Exhibitors who have animals at the fair need to be at the fair to care for their animals. - 22.
-All Livestock trailers need to park at the Sale Barn.
+You are assuming the risk of participating in this domestic animal activity. - 23.
+Exhibitors who have animals at the fair need to be at the fair to care for their animals. - 24.
+All Livestock trailers need to be parked at the Sale Barn.